ayansammy/EDSA-2023-Language-Classification-Hackathon/README.md

 # Evaluating Model Performances on Kaggle
 Each model underwent conversion into the requisite CSV file and was subsequently submitted on Kaggle to evaluate its performance on unseen data.
 The F1-Scores attained upon Kaggle submission are as follows:

-Ridge Classifier Model: 0.9692
+- Ridge Classifier Model: 0.9692
-Support Vector Classifier: 0.9692
+- Support Vector Classifier: 0.9692
-The Multinomial Naive Bayes achieved the highest F1-Score, recording 0.97307 on submission.
+- Multinomial Naive Bayes achieved the highest F1-Score, recording 0.97307 on submission.

 This remarkable performance propelled me to the 27th position on the leaderboard, outperforming 225 other participants in the Kaggle competition.

 # Conclusion
-In conclusion, this exploratory journey into South Africa's linguistic diversity leveraged advanced Natural Language Processing (NLP) techniques to unravel nuances within the country's 11 official languages.
-The analysis, spanning from visualizing unique words to uncovering shared vocabulary, yielded a comprehensive understanding of the linguistic landscape.
-The preprocessing pipeline involved TF-IDF vectorization, dimensionality reduction with SelectKBest and F-statistic, and meticulous training on well-split datasets, ensuring a robust approach.

-Three models Ridge Classifier, Support Vector Classifier, and Multinomial Naive Bayes were rigorously evaluated, with Multinomial Naive Bayes emerging as the most effective.
-The meticulous tracking of model performance using Comet added transparency and reproducibility to the experimentation.
-The culmination of these efforts was evident in Kaggle submissions, where Multinomial Naive Bayes not only outperformed its counterparts but also secured an impressive position on the leaderboard.
-This comprehensive exploration not only enriched insights into South Africa's linguistic fabric but also showcased the potential of NLP techniques in advancing language specific applications within multicultural societies.
+In conclusion, this study used advanced NLP techniques to explore South Africa's 11 official languages.
+The analysis revealed insights into unique and shared vocabulary, employing TF-IDF vectorization and model evaluation with Ridge Classifier, Support Vector Classifier, and Multinomial Naive Bayes.
+Multinomial Naive Bayes emerged as the most effective, tracked transparently with Comet, and showcased impressive results on Kaggle, highlighting the potential of NLP in diverse societies.